Dominance of Veiled Heart

 What was all that training for if all I can do is hide?
 Call me a coward, but I am not your everyday war girl!

 It was worse than I imagined.
 Blood pooled across the snow, dismembered limbs scattered like broken dolls.
 The cries of the dying wove through the clash of steel, creating a twisted symphony of agony and triumph.
-I felt bile rise in my throat, a suffocating sickness clawing at my insides.

-I wanted to run.
-But where?
-Death was everywhere.
-One wrong step, one mistake, and I'd be next.
 My only hope—the Homonhon Empire, the myths and histories buried in scrolls—had better be worth this nightmare.
-If I survive this war, and it turns out to be nothing but stories and lies, I swear, I’ll burn those scrolls to ash.
+If I survived this war and it turned out to be nothing but stories and lies, I swear, I would burn those scrolls to ash.

 Clang!